clivetong/Talks/QuickDiveIntoNoSQL/README.md

 ---

+#### Where are we going?

+- Some theory

+- Some practice

+- Some missed slides but many links for you to follow

+---

 #### What does NoSQL mean?

-- referring to "not the language" but its model
+- SQL referring to the implementation model

-- relational tables

-- foreign keys

-- serialization modes (locks)
+  - relational tables, foreign keys, serialization modes (locks)

 ---